kgrid/kgrid-site/docs/tutorial/deployko.md

  kgrid upload ark:/<username>/myko
 ```

-By default, the KO will be deployed to the locally running KGrid Activator at http://localhost:8080.
+By default, the KO will be deployed to the locally running KGrid Activator or Library at http://localhost:8080.

-To deploy to a KGrid Library, use the command `kgrid upload:library`.

 You can specify the URL or the port where the activator or library is hosted, by using the respective flags, `--url` and `--port`.